Meet the creators of the Main Line’s most influential Facebook restaurant groups.

 But how many mistakes are too many?
 If a restaurant has multiple problems over a prolonged period, shouldn’t prospective patrons know in advance?
 Diners – even those with disposable incomes – want to spend their money at restaurants offering great food, service and ambiance.

 Jaimi Blackburn interacts with a lot of customers who have a lot of opinions.
 As director of public relations for Fearless Restaurants (White Dog Cafés, Rosalie, Autograph Brasserie), Blackburn does address unhappy diners.
 “If someone had an issue with one of our restaurants, I prefer to reach out to them directly to handle it,” Blackburn says.
 “These Facebook pages are just part of a new media to a certain extent.”
-In fact, Blackburn is hosting a meet-and-greet for Main Liner Matthew Weldon Gelber at Autograph Brasserie in Wayne.
+In fact, Blackburn hosted a meet-and-greet for Main Liner Matthew Weldon Gelber at Autograph Brasserie in Wayne.
 Gelber is the administrator of the auspiciously titled group The Main Line and Beyond…Food, Travel and Lifestyle.

 Connect with Main Line Tonight!